 – Ash: (In regards to Team Rocket’s Motto) “Don’t you ever get tired of saying the same things over and over?”
 Oh, honey….no…..

 – This is one of those storylines that could’ve been over in five minutes if the Pokemon world had decent law enforcement.
 Someone strung lights up at Mt.
 Moon and it’s damaging the ecosystem there?
 That’s illegal.
 Call the cops.
-Hell, it’s obvious this isn’t anything official from the getgo so why not just take the lights down yourself?
+It’s obvious this isn’t anything official from the getgo, so why not just take the lights down yourself?

 – Should someone tell Team Rocket that the Moon Stone won’t make their Pokemon more powerful….at all?
-In fact, isn’t it the least used evolutionary stone in existence seeing as how there’s so few Pokemon that can use it?
+In fact, isn’t it the least used evolutionary stone in existence seeing as how there are so few Pokemon that can use it?

 – Brock: “I caught one just before we entered the cave.”

 Ash: “Aw, I shoulda caught one.”
 Yeah, you should’ve considering you were the one who weakened them all.
 Then again, you were probably distracted by Seymour’s awesomeness.